findtharun/dsa-central-101/README.md

 ### How to Avoid TLE
 *  Number of Elementary Operations that can be done in 1 Sec is 10^8.
 If your algorithm is achieving it in <=10^8 (Including Constraints), then we can use bruteforce approach to solve the problem.

+Use the information in a question to your advantage!
+It will often implicitly tell you how efficient your algorithm should be to get full points.
+Consider the fact that a computer can run 108 iterations per second.
+You’re usually going to be given an array or string; call its size n.
+Note that you cannot be asked to come up with a solution better than O(n) in this case (even if one exists); the reason is that it takes linear time to input the test array itself!
+With that in mind,

+- If (n >= 104), aim for a O(n) or a O(n log n) solution.
+- If (n <= 10^3), aim for a O(n2) solution
+- I(n <= 10^2), aim for a O(n3) solution
+- If (n < 20), a O(2n) solution should be fine.

 * Detailed Complexity for each constraint can be found here : https://www.geeksforgeeks.org/overcome-time-limit-exceedtle/
 * https://discuss.codechef.com/t/no-of-operations-computations-in-1-second-java/13889